mrchuvyzgalov/bitcoin-py/README.md

 During the experiment, the miner sends 1 BTC to a randomly selected non-miner every 0.08 seconds, continuing this process until 3 new blocks are mined.
 This setup enables the estimation of the approximate TPS achieved under these conditions.

-In ordef to launch miner, execute the following command:
+In order to launch miner, execute the following command:

 ```bash
 python research.py miner
 ```

-In ordef to launch non-miner, execute the following command:
+In order to launch non-miner, execute the following command:

 ```bash
 python research.py user {number of user (0/1/2)}